 - Add the salt to the oat flour, give it a swirl.

-- Add water to flour and mix it quickly and efficiently.
-If the dough is too dry, add a tiny bit more water at a time.
+- Add the water to the oat flour and mix it quickly and efficiently with a spatula.
+If the dough is too dry, add more water, 1 tsp at a time.
 If the dough is too wet, add a little more oat flour.
-Have a bowl of oat flour and additional water at your side just in case.

 - Once the dough holds together, pick it up and shape into a big ball, then place it on your floured surface and roll it out as thin as you can go without breaking it and without it sticking to the surface.

-- Cut off the fray edges with a knife, then cut it into four sections.
-This isn’t a beauty contest, so don’t worry if the edges aren’t even or in perfect squares.
-Use your flat spatula to transfer each square on to your baking sheet.
+- Cut off the fray edges with a knife, then cut the dough into four sections.
+This isn't a beauty contest, so don't worry if the edges aren't even or in perfect squares.
+Use your flat spatula to transfer each square onto your baking sheet.

-- Take a fork and puncture holds throughout the matzo (to prevent it from bubbling or rising).
+- Use a fork to puncture holes throughout the matzo.
+This will prevent it from bubbling or rising.

-- Place baking sheet in the oven and bake it for 10 minutes.
+- Place the baking sheet in the oven and bake it for 10-12 minutes.
 Be sure to remove it from the oven at least 10 seconds before your alarm goes off or sooner.
-Keep an eye on the matzo.
-Depending on how thin your were able to roll it out, it may be done sooner.
+Keep an eye on the matzo to make sure it doesn't burn.
+I usually bake mine for as long as I can until my 18 minutes is up.